-The adjusted basis of your mineral property is your original cost or other basis plus any capitalized costs, minus all the depletion allowed or allowable on the property.
-The basis for depletion would therefore be the same adjusted basis you would use in determining gain on the sale or other disposition of property but not including:
+Adjusted basis.
+The adjusted basis of your property is your original cost or other basis plus any capitalized costs, minus all the depletion allowed or allowable on the property.
+Your adjusted basis can never be less than zero.
+The basis for depletion would be the same adjusted basis you would use in determining gain on the sale or other disposition of property except that it does not include:

-- 1) The amounts recoverable - a) Through depreciation deductions, - b) Through deferred expenses, (including deferred exploration and development costs) and - c) Through deductions other than depletion. - 2) The residual value of land and improvements at the end of operations, and - The cost or value of land acquired for purposes other than mineral production.
+- 1) The amounts recoverable through - a) Depreciation deductions, - b) Deferred expenses, (including deferred exploration and development costs) - c) Deductions other than depletion. - 2) The residual value of land and improvements at the end of operations, and - The cost or value of land acquired for purposes other than mineral production.

 The adjusted basis does not include the cost of nonmineral property, such as nonmineral lands or manufacturing assets or land used for purposes other than mineral production.
-In the case of timber property, it does not include the land.
-Depletion allowed or allowable each year is the greater of percentage depletion or cost depletion.
-However, the adjusted basis may never be less than zero.

-The total recoverable units is the number of units of mineral remaining at the end of the year (including units recovered but not sold) plus the number of units sold during the tax year.
+Recoverable units.
+The total recoverable units is the number of units of mineral remaining at the end of the year (including units recovered but not sold) during the tax year.